Rushilch/Pomodoro/README.md

-# Study Timer App
+# Pomodoro Timer App
-This project is a **Study Timer** Application built using Python's **tkinter** and **ttkbootstrap** libraries for creating a graphical user interface (GUI).
+This project is a **Pomodoro Timer** Application built using Python's **tkinter** and **ttkbootstrap** libraries for creating a graphical user interface (GUI).
 The application helps users manage tasks efficiently by timing work and break periods based on the Pomodoro technique.